 Modular building methods are revolutionising the way we build - but why is it so popular?

-In this guide, we’ll explore what modular building actually is, where it can be used, how it compares to traditional building methods, and the benefits of choosing modular buildings over traditional structures.
+In this guide, we’ll explore what a modular building actually is, where they can be used, how they compare to traditional building methods, and the benefits of choosing modular buildings over traditional structures.

-Let’s start with a quick overview of what modular building actually is:
+Let’s start with a quick overview of what a modular building actually is:

 Modular buildings (also known as prefabricated buildings) are structures made up of multiple pre-fabricated sections, know as modules.
 Each of these sections (modules) is manufactured in a factory, before being transported to the building site.

 Once on site, these modules are then assembled and joined together to make the final structure.
 Depending on the design of the building, the modules can be stacked, laid side to side, or assembled end to end to create the desired structure.

 Modular buildings are created using many of the same materials used in traditional structures – wood, concrete and steel.